Rodrigo Ruiz Díaz

-Rodrigo Ruiz Díaz Molinas (born 15 January 1999) is a Paraguayan footballer who plays as a right winger for Bolivian Primera División club Guabirá.
+Rodrigo Ruiz Díaz Molinas (born 15 January 1999) is a Paraguayan footballer who plays as a right winger for Club 2 de Mayo.

 Career

 Club career

 Díaz is a product of Club Sol de América.
 He got his officiel debut for the club on 5 February 2017 against Independiente FBC in the Paraguayan Primera División.

 In the summer 2021, Ruiz Díaz moved to Resistencia.
 In July 2022, Ruiz Díaz joined Bolivian Primera División club Guabirá.

+In the summer 2023, Ruiz Díaz returned to Resistencia.
+In January 2024, Ruiz Díaz signed with Ecuadorian Serie A side Técnico Universitario.
+In June 2024, he signed for Paraguayan Primera División club 2 de Mayo.

+On 30 January 2025, Ruiz Díaz signed a contract with Russian Premier League club Akhmat Grozny until the end of the 2024–25 season, with an option to extend for three more years.
+The option was not exercised and Ruiz Díaz returned to 2 de Mayo in June 2025.